spiral/docs/framework/scopes.md

 ```

 In short, you can receive active context from container or injection inside the IoC scope as you would normally do
-for any normal dependency but you must not store it between scopes.
+for any normal dependency but you **must not store** it between scopes.

-## Combination with Singleton Services
+## Context Managers
-Note, IoC scopes only exist for short period of time while processing user request, you are **not allowed** to store
+As mentioned above you are not allowed to store any reference to the scoped instance, the following code is invalid and will
-values received from scope inside any of your singleton services.
+cause controller to lock on first scope value:

 ```php
 class HomeController implements SingletonInterface